FlatFilers/flatfile-plugins/.changeset/rich-ghosts-hope.md

 ---
 '@flatfile/plugin-record-hook': patch
+'@flatfile/plugin-autocast': patch
 ---

-Builds from rollup for CDN builds to be included
+Switch build tools to rollup.
+Builds from rollup for CDN builds to be included.